Wellness Policy on Physical Activity and Nutrition

 The CEO shall annually report to the Board on the school’s compliance with law and policies related to student wellness.
 The report may include:

-- Review of all foods and beverages sold in schools for compliance with established nutrition guidelines.
+Review of all food and beverages sold in schools for compliance with established nutrition guidelines

 The school shall inform and update the public, including parents/guardians, students, and others in the community, about the contents and implementation of this policy.